mn-mde-edfi/MDE-EdFi-Documentation/sis_test_plan_d_staging.md

 Vendors will be expected to demonstrate a mechanism for timely reporting of ID creation errors back to users, either through the SIS user interface, or through a separate interface, or reporting method.

-## Ed-Fi Student Record Validation Test
+## Ed-Fi / MARSS Student Record Validation Test
 When Student Records are created or updated in the Ed-Fi ODS, the API will perform a look up against the MN State Student ID System to determine whether the student is associated to a valid student id.

 This validation feature will be enabled in the Staging Environment.
 Vendors must capture validation errors returned in the API response and surface these errors to district users.